The Mess on Golgotha Hill

 Homes had been meticulously searched and even the most minute remnant of leaven had to be removed prior to the Day of

-Preparation, but much work remained in preparing for the great feast of the Passover.
+Preparation.
+Much work was involved in preparing for the great feast of the Passover.
 All pots and vessels used at the

 feast had to be ceremoniously cleansed before they could be used for preparation or eating.
 The house had to be spotless

 and all family members properly attired for the great celebration.
-All work had to be finished by Sundown, before the
+All work had to be finished by Sundown.

 At sundown, the candles were lit and soon, family members were in their appointed places at the table.
 The meal lasted for